 GO WITH THE FLOW

 Away from the rain-quenched Caribbean, the majority of South America enjoys a clement spring.
-Time for Argentinian wine pilgrimages, Chilean desert drives and Peruvian beaching – or see Colombia’s rainbow bloom: Caño Cristales.
-More natural wonders occur in New England and Upstate New York as leaf-peepers descend; the Scottish Highlands grow russet bristles and Japan’s momiji (crimson-hued maple leaves) make colourful backdrops.
-If it’s heat you’re after, Morocco and Oman shake of the swelter of summer yet remain balmy.
+Time for Argentinian wine pilgrimages, Chilean desert drives and Peruvian beaching.
+Or, see Colombia’s rainbow bloom: Caño Cristales, when during the short span between the wet and dry seasons, the river runs red and yellow and pink and green, thanks to the growing Macarenia clavigera plant on the riverbed.
+More natural wonders occur in New England and Upstate New York as leaf-peepers descend; the Scottish Highlands russet bristles brightly and Japan’s momiji (crimson-hued maple leaves) make colourful backdrops.
+If it’s heat you’re after, Morocco and Oman shake off the swelter of summer yet remain balmy.

 ESCAPE THE CROWDS

 While the rest of Europe relaxes into autumn, Tuscany takes action by hauling in olives and snuffling out truffles – visit for energised hilltop towns and superlative seasonal dining.
 Heat-seekers: hit Hawaii to ensure a sunlounger or Australia’s west coast for surfing.
 Aside from the odd gust, New Zealand’s springtime is the ideal time for touring the drama-speckled North and South Islands.
 In Iceland, the Northern Lights are starting to sparkle and, as winter takes hold, the island opens up with new possibilities, such as heli skiing, husky sledding, snowmobiling and warming up in geothermal pools, such as the iconic Blue Lagoon.